GuillaumeZahnd/crypto-voluntold/README.md

 - `email`: Initiate the request (message received from the interlocutor)
 - `previous_hash`: Authenticate the blockchain (irreversible history)
-- `stock`: Prevent future manipulation with high-entropy last-minute unpredictability (stock market ticker of today)
+- `stock`: Prevent future manipulation with high-entropy last-minute unpredictability (stock market ticker)
 - `token`: Candidate (name of a potential victim)

 A list of tokens is mined, and the block with the minimum hash is selected.